tildetown/rodo/README.md

 # rodo

-A minimal to-do list program for people who live on the command line.
+A minimal todo list program for people who live on the command line.

 # Screenshot